 Why an investment account?

 Investment accounts allow you to invest in professionally-managed funds that trade in investments on your behalf.
 There’s some risk attached to it, as the value of your investment could go down, but it has the potential to give you bigger returns than a savings account.

 How do you choose?

 If you’re not sure where to start, we have 4 ready-made growth funds you can choose from based on the level of risk you’re happy to take.
-If you’d like a little more choice, our Aviva Investors experts have put together a shortlist of around 70 funds for you, or simply build your portfolio from our full range of more than 2,000 funds.
+If you’d like a little more choice, our Aviva Investors experts have put together a shortlist of around 70 funds for you, or simply build your portfolio from our full range of around 2,000 funds.

 Fair and transparent charges